Here are seven of the most common errors in livestock fencing, and how to avoid them.

-Whether you’re an old specialist with a pair of fencing pliers for a right hand, or just learning the ropes of wood, wire and tape, there's always something to learn when it comes to livestock fencing.
-Jim Gerrish, of American GrazingLands Service LLC in May, ID, and Merle Mohr, Gallagher territory manager based in Mina, SD, shared their thoughts on the most common fencing mistakes they see.
+Whether you’re an experienced hand or just learning the basics of wood, wire and tape, there's always something more to learn when it comes to livestock fencing.
+Jim Gerrish, of American GrazingLands Services LLC, in May, Idaho, and Kevin Derynck, Gallagher territory manager based in Keystone, S.D., shared their thoughts on the seven most common fencing mistakes.

 1. Corner posts

 Post diameter depends on the strength of the fence.
-Gerrish says the lightest-duty fence, such as a 1- or 2-wire high-tensile pasture subdivision fence, would only need a 4- to 5-in.-diameter post.
-A 5-strand barbed wire fence, or 5- or 6-strand high-tensile fence, would use a 6- to 7-in.-diameter post.
-And for net wire fences, Gerrish prefers an 8-in.-diameter post.
+Gerrish says the lightest-duty fence, such as a 1- or 2-wire, high-tensile pasture subdivision fence, only requires a 4- to 5-inch-diameter post.
+A 5-strand barbed wire fence, or 5- or 6-strand high-tensile fence, requires a 6- to 7-inch-diameter post.
+For net wire fences, Gerrish recommends an 8-inch-diameter post.

-Keeping corner posts in the ground is the chief concern for Mohr.
-“A 10-ft. brace is the ultimate in making corner posts stay in the ground,” he says, favoring a “floating diagonal” bracing system, in which the angle brace is a 4-in. by 10-ft. post notched a half-inch into the main corner post.
-The other end is set on top of the ground opposite of the corner post.
+Keeping corner posts in the ground is Derynck’s chief concern.
+He says a 10-foot brace is the ultimate, and he favors a “floating diagonal” bracing system, in which the angle brace is a 4-inch by 10-foot post notched a half-inch into the main corner post.
+The other end is set on top of the ground opposite the corner post.

-Mohr also cautions fencers to be wary of using drillstem for corner bracing.
-Drillstem is the metal pipe byproduct of oil wells.
-Unlike wood, it has the potential to conduct electricity and lessen the efficiency of the fence (see miskate #7).
+And he cautions against using drill stem – the metal pipe byproduct of oil wells – for corner bracing an electric fence.
+Unlike wood, it can conduct electricity and lessen the efficiency of the fence.

 2. Post spacing

-“We always tell people they're using way too many posts,” Mohr remarks.
-The practice stems from people's experience with barbed wire, he says, where the rule of thumb was 1 post spaced every rod length (16.5 ft.).
-In an electric-fencing system, posts can be spaced farther apart.
-Mohr spaces posts 80-100 ft. apart, about 50 posts/mile.
+Fencers tend to use too many posts, which likely stems from people's experience with barbed wire, where the rule of thumb was 1 post every rod length (16.5 feet).
+In an electric-fencing system, Derynck spaces posts 80-100 feet apart, or about 50 posts per mile.

-He suggests using a “stay” if posts are spaced 100 ft. apart.
-A stay is a shorter post that sits on top of the ground and holds wires up.
-Gerrish prefers his posts closer together, at 50-70 ft.
+He suggests using a “stay” – a shorter post that sits on top of the ground and holds wires up – if posts are spaced 100 ft. apart.
+Gerrish prefers his posts closer together, at 50-70 feet.